4 COVID-19 recoveries today. | SMN NEWS

-PHILIPSBURG:--- As of October 27th, there were two (2) persons who tested positive for COVID-19; however four (4) persons have recovered; bringing the total active cases to thirty-seven (37).
-The total number of confirmed cases is now four thousand four hundred eighty-six (4486).
+PHILIPSBURG:--- As of October 30th, there were two (2) persons who tested positive for COVID-19; however, four (4) persons have recovered; bringing the total active cases to thirty (30).
+The total number of confirmed cases is now four thousand four hundred ninety-four (4494).

-The Collective Prevention Services (CPS) are monitoring thirty-four (34) people in home isolation.
-Three (3) patients are hospitalized at the St. Maarten Medical Center.
+The Collective Prevention Services (CPS) are monitoring twenty-eight (28) people in home isolation.
+Two (2) patients remain hospitalized at the St. Maarten Medical Center.
 The total number of deaths due to COVID-19 remains at seventy-five (75).

-The number of people recovered since the first case surfaced on St. Maarten has increased to four thousand three hundred seventy-four ...
+The number of people recovered since the first case surfaced on St. Maarten has increased to four thousand three hundred eighty-nine ...

 ...